chapel-lang/chapel/doc/rst/language/evolution.rst

 Before Chapel 1.15, returning an array would return the array by reference.
 Now arrays return by value by default.
-That is, the act of returning an array can makes a copy:
+That is, the act of returning an array can make a copy:

 .. code-block:: chapel